 18. Marco Island, Florida

 Popular Marco Island attractions include Collier Seminole National Park, the Briggs Nature Center, and the Florida Domes.
-Another point of interest is the Ten Thousand Islands National Wildlife Refugee.
+Another point of interest is the Ten Thousand Islands National Wildlife Refuge.

 Marco Island is the largest and only developed island in Florida’s Ten Thousand Islands.
 Despite the name, the small islets number in the hundreds.
 These sandbars and uninhabited islands sit between mangrove estuaries and are full of extraordinary Florida wildlife.
 Accessible by boat, kayak, and canoe, the cost to explore is free.